captcha1o1/AI.companions/README.md

-# Masking App
+# AI.companions

 An AI-powered application that combines text-to-speech, speech-to-text, and music features for an interactive experience.

 ## Features
+- Constamizable Character, as per need.
 - Voice interaction support
 - Text-to-speech capabilities using Edge TTS
 - Music playback functionality
-- OpenAI integration for AI interactions
+- Advanced Memory for the AI to remember important stuff

 ## Prerequisites
 - Python 3.8 or higher